QuantEcon/lecture-python-advanced.myst/_sources/black_litterman.md

 ## Overview

-### Remarks About Estimating Means and Variances
+This lecture describes extensions to the classical mean-variance portfolio theory summarized in our lecture [Elementary Asset Pricing Theory](https://python-advanced.quantecon.org/asset_pricing_lph.html).

+The classic theory described there assumes that a decision maker completely trusts the statistical model that he posits to govern the joint distribution of returns on a list of available assets.

+Both extensions described here put distrust of that statistical model into the mind of the decision maker.

+One is a model of Black and Litterman {cite}`black1992global` that imputes to the decision maker distrust of historically estimated mean returns but still complete trust of estimated covariances of returns.

+The second model also imputes to the decision maker doubts about his  statistical model, but now by saying that, because of that distrust,  the decision maker uses a version of  robust control theory described in this lecture [Robustness](https://python-advanced.quantecon.org/robustness.html).

-The famous **Black-Litterman** (1992) {cite}`black1992global` portfolio choice model that we describe in this lecture is motivated by the finding that with high or moderate frequency data, means are more difficult to estimate than variances.
+The famous **Black-Litterman** (1992) {cite}`black1992global` portfolio choice model was motivated by the finding that with high frequency or moderately high  frequency data, means are more difficult to estimate than variances.

-A model of **robust portfolio choice** that we'll describe also begins from the same starting point.
+A model of **robust portfolio choice** that we'll describe below also begins from the same starting point.

 To begin, we'll take for granted that means are more difficult to